natmark/LifeGame/README.md

 # LifeGame
-I created LifeGame app as assignment of AI Programming 1 course.
+I created LifeGame app as an assignment of AI Programming 1 course.